 The Boston Arts Festival started in 2003 to bring performing artists and interactive art exhibitions to a large public venue.
 The festival is scheduled for the Saturday of Labor Day Weekend with free performances all day until the fireworks celebration that evening.
 Christopher Columbus Park in the North End is converted into a lively cultural center complete with attractions and exhibits involving performing and visual artists.
 Past entertainers include dancers, theater groups, ensembles and pop music performances.
 Free to the public.

-Join in on the fireworks celebration on the Saturday night of Labor Day Weekend.
+Join in on the fireworks celebration at 8:15 p.m. on the Thursday before Labor Day Weekend.
 The fireworks display will be along the Boston Harbor from barges anchored off the Seaport and North End to celebrate Labor Day Weekend and the beginning of fall.
 The best public viewing areas are the Boston Harborwalk from Piers Park, the Downtown Waterfront and Christopher Columbus Park.